fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 And now we can turn the previous spell into a yaml file.
 The best part about yaml files is that you can save these to a Git repository!

-Create file **docker-compose.yml** and place it next to the Dockerfile, at the root of the project.
+Create file **docker-compose.yml** and place it at the root of the project, next to the Dockerfile.
 The file content is

 ```yaml
 version: '3.8'            # Version 3.8 is quite new and should work